moarwick/react-super-styled/README.md

 ### Grid
 The `Flex` (container) and `FlexItem` components support all valid Flexbox props, plus a 12-column grid implementation, including media-based columns, offsets, and gutters.
 As with styles, the responsive grid props are applied in the "mobile-first" order.

 Since gutters are optional, negative margins are applied to a `Flex` (row) only if gutter props are present.
 While `FlexItem` supports gutter props, they should be specified at the `Flex` row level (and will be passed down automatically to all direct `FlexItem` children).
-See the [DEMO](https://moarwick.github.io/react-super-styled/) for examples.

 ### Spacing Shorthands
 Since web layouts involve frequent tweaking of margins and padding, most *RSS* components accept "shorthand" `margin` and `padding` props.
 The standard CSS syntax is enhanced to interpret pure numbers as "multipliers" of the `THEME.SPACER` (10px), and asterisks `*` to skip a given direction altogether.